LeanKit-Labs/autohost/README.md

 	return {
 		name: 'resource-name',
 		resources: '', // relative path to static assets for this resource
+		urlPrefix: '', // URL prefix for all actions in this resource
 		actions: {
 			send: {
 				method: 'get', // http verb